Measuring forced displacement and statelessness

 Venezuelans displaced abroad

 People are leaving Venezuela for many reasons: violence, insecurity, fear of being targeted for their political opinions (whether real or perceived), shortages of food and medicine, lack of access to social services, and being unable to support themselves and their families.
-By the end of 2019, almost 4.5 million Venezuelans had left their homes, travelling mainly towards Latin America and the Caribbean.
+By mid-2021, 5.1 million Venezuelans had left their homes, travelling mainly towards Latin America and the Caribbean.
 It is the biggest exodus in the region’s recent history and one of the biggest displacement crises in the world.
 They stay in their host countries under a wide range of legal status inside and outside the asylum systems.

 Various interconnected factors are causing Venezuelans to leave, but given the deteriorating political, socioeconomic and human rights conditions, it is clear that international protection considerations, according to the refugee criteria in the 1951 Convention/1967 Protocol and the 1984 Cartagena Declaration on Refugees, are applicable to the majority of Venezuelans.
 With the objective of ensuring a coherent and coordinated operational response, UNHCR and the International Organization for Migration (IOM) established the Regional Interagency Coordination Platform in September 2018.
 Venezuelans displaced abroad are included in the global forced displacement total.